bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

 |ColumnDataSource| streaming is an efficient way to append new data to a
 ColumnDataSource.
-When you use the :func:`~bokeh.models.sources.ColumnDataSource.stream` method, Bokeh only sends new data to the browser instead of sending the entire dataset.
+When you use the :func:`~bokeh.models.ColumnDataSource.stream` method, Bokeh only sends new data to the browser instead of sending the entire dataset.

-The :func:`~bokeh.models.sources.ColumnDataSource.stream` method takes a ``new_data`` parameter.
+The :func:`~bokeh.models.ColumnDataSource.stream` method takes a ``new_data`` parameter.
 This parameter expects a dict that maps column names to the sequences of data that you want appended to the respective columns.